 She remained motionless for many minutes, I shot away, exposing at least 40 images.
 This image was a good one.

-So the learned lesson, avoid becoming jaded and remember that when photographing butterflies (or in almost anything else that you do) you can never predict what you’ll see.
+So here’s what I learned: Avoid becoming jaded and remember that when photographing butterflies you can never predict what you’ll see.